dkyol/momentum_Indicator/replit.md

 # Overview

-Stock Direction Predictor is a Flask-based web application that analyzes stock market data to predict the next-day direction (up or down) of a given stock.
-The application combines multiple analytical approaches including historical price pattern analysis, news sentiment analysis, and basic valuation metrics to generate predictions.
-Built as an educational tool, it provides users with a simple interface to input stock ticker symbols and receive probabilistic direction forecasts with detailed scoring breakdowns.
+Stock Market Analytics is a Flask-based web application that provides comprehensive real-time analysis of 14 specific stocks through synchronized data tables.
+The application displays high-volume stock rankings, advanced momentum analysis with technical indicators, and Simple Moving Averages comparisons.
+Built as an educational and analytical tool, it offers users a professional dashboard view of market data with automated daily updates and secure password protection.

 # User Preferences